 SUMMARY:

-It all starts with consciousness about the things you’re battling.
+It all starts with consciousness about the foods you’re trying to resist.
 You have to know what the enemy is.
-If you’re happy being 50 lbs overweight, then that’s fine, but if you want to lose the weight or eat better foods, arm yourself with these tools to successfully win the war on bad food choices and habits that may control you.
+If you’re happy being 50 lbs overweight, then that’s fine, but if you want to lose weight or eat better foods, arm yourself with these tools to successfully win the war on bad food choices and habits that may control you.

-I have good days and bad days when it comes to by-passing temptations in the market, but I can honestly say that I can pass by the cheese section, look straight ahead and think about what other whole foods I can purchase (that are on my grocery list, from my meal plan, BTW.)
+I have good days and bad days when it comes to by-passing temptations, but I can honestly say that I can pass by the cheese section, look straight ahead and think about what other whole foods I can purchase (that are on my grocery list, from my meal plan, BTW.)

 General tips to help you overcome evolutionary drivers and gain new habits: